 Review these guides and publications to reduce energy use at your hospital.

 ASHE Health Care Facility Management Fundamentals

 Attend a two-day workshop for health care facility managers on the impact of the physical environment on patient outcomes and satisfaction.

 U.S. DOE EERE ISO 50001 Energy Management Standard

 A proven approach for U.S. industrial and commercial facilities to continually improve energy performance.
 This powerful new standard from the International Organization for Standardization (ISO) provides an internationally recognized framework for organizations to voluntarily implement an energy management system.

-U.S. DOE EERE Advanced Energy Retrofit Guides
+U.S. DOE EERE Advanced Energy Retrofit Guide For Healthcare Facilities

 The Advanced Energy Retrofit Guides (AERGs) were created to help decision makers plan, design, and implement energy improvement projects in their facilities.
 Guides are available for office buildings, warehouses and retail buildings.